johnno1962/InjectionIII/README.md

 non-final class or your app will likely crash.
 Also, see the notes below for injecting `SwiftUI` views and how they require type erasure.

-If you have a complex project including Objective-C or C dependancies, using the `-interposable` flag may provoke undefined symbols or the following error on linking:
+Before Xcode 14, it you have a complex project including Objective-C or C dependancies, using the `-interposable` flag may provoke undefined symbols or the following error on linking:

 ```
 Can't find ordinal for imported symbol for architecture x86_64